guzzle/guzzle/docs/clients.rst

 -----

 :Summary: Set to ``true`` or set to a PHP stream returned by ``fopen()`` to
-    enable debug output with the adapter used to send a request.
+    enable debug output with the handler used to send a request.
 For example, when using cURL to transfer requests, cURL's verbose of ``CURLOPT_VERBOSE`` will be emitted.
 When using the PHP stream wrapper, stream wrapper notifications will be emitted.
 If set to true, the output is written to